 What Are My Employer’s Duties to Safeguard Me Against Assault?

-Your employer has a legal responsibility to ensure your safety in the workplace, and to take all steps necessary to minimize your exposure to risk to the greatest extent possible.
-Any shortcoming in complying with this duty which was the cause of an otherwise avoidable assault will result in an entitlement to be compensated for the pain, suffering and financial loss that you suffer as a consequence.
+Your employer has a legal responsibility to ensure your safety in the workplace and to take all steps necessary to minimize your exposure to risk, to the greatest extent possible.
+Any shortcoming in complying with this duty that was the cause of an otherwise avoidable assault will result in an entitlement to be compensated for the pain, suffering and financial loss that you suffer as a consequence.

 Because the possibility of assaults in the mental healthcare setting is entirely foreseeable, employers should have the most comprehensive and up-to-date control measures in the form of work resources and systems.
 Control measures to reduce the risk of attack, or to limit the severity of an assault where violence occurs, should be in place.
 All staff members should be fully trained in what these are, with regular refresher courses being provided to ensure that everyone knows what the appropriate response is if an assault occurs or is threatened.

 Panic buttons in each room where contact with patients will occur and personal alarms should also be made available.
 If any patient has a history of violence or is considered to be unstable, healthcare workers should not be placed in a position where they are left alone with the patient.
 Also, if appropriate, security screens should have been in place to limit contact with potentially aggressive patients.

 Speak to our legal team now about your case.
 Call us Freephone on:

 Get a call back from our legal team at a time that suits you.

 Read the latest reviews written by our happy clients.